Your Notifications

 For treating Cholesteatoma, tympanoplasty can be combined with stapedectomy and mastoidectomy and in many cases, a second operation is required to ensure the infection is totally eradicated.

-A microscopic examination is performed and otoscopy is used to understand the mobility of malleus and tympanic membrane.
-A fistula test is also performed if the history of marginal perforation and dizziness is found.
+A microscopic examination is performed and otoscopy is used to understand the mobility of the malleus and tympanic membrane.
+A fistula test is also performed if a history of marginal perforation and dizziness is found.
 Apart from this entire blood and urine test is conducted prior to surgery.

 Usually, a patient is discharged within two to three hours of the surgery.
 Along with a mild pain reliever, some antibiotics are also administered.
 After 10 days, the patient is again expected to visit so that packing can be removed and graft success can be checked.